hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/203_reply_to_the_maharaja_of_khetri.md

 the one and only cause of the degeneration of India.

-Ancient India had for centuries been the battlefield for the ambitious projects of two of her foremost classes — the Brâhmins and the Kshatriyas.
+Ancient India had for centuries been the battlefield for the ambitious projects of two of her foremost classes — the Brāhmins and the Kshatriyas.

 On the one hand, the priesthood stood between the lawless social tyranny